NORTHEAST REGION DRSO

-The CT Office of the Arts announced the Southeastern CT Cultural Coalition will serve as COA’s Designated Regional Service Organization for the following towns in Windham and Tolland Counties beginning this month while spearheading a regional arts and cultural assessment process.
+In January 2021, the CT Office of the Arts announced the Southeastern CT Cultural Coalition will serve as COA’s Designated Regional Service Organization (DRSO) for the following towns in Windham and Tolland Counties while spearheading a regional arts and cultural assessment process.

 Towns Served: Ashford | Brooklyn | Canterbury | Chaplin | Columbia | Coventry | Eastford | Hampton | Killingly | Mansfield | Plainfield | Pomfret | Putnam | Scotland | Stafford | Sterling | Thompson | Union | Willimantic | Willington | Windham | Woodstock

 Over the next 12-18 months, as part of a strategic process, the Cultural Coalition will meet with artists, arts and cultural businesses, community organizations, municipal leaders and economic development agencies located in/or serving these towns.
 Monthly public roundtables will be hosted virtually to gather information, hear from constituents, and provide information to respond to the needs of Northeastern CT’s creative sector.
 The Cultural Coalition’s core programs and services will be available virtually and the Cultural Coalition will work closely with the Connecticut Office of the Arts throughout this process.